Fighting Insurance for Approval

 Example 3: I Xeroxed and referred to the numerous “wellness bulletins” and reminders I’d received from Blue Cross in recent months that reminded me to schedule my annual OBGYN appointment, get regular pap tests, etc. to remind them that I was willing (but unable) to complete the preventative care the insurance company recommends (repeatedly!) and covers, and that curing vaginismus would allow me to do so.
 Backing that argument up were letters of support/recommendation from two different OBGYNs who had tried, but were unable to complete an exam for me, along with the EOB from the insurance company showing that my plan recognized and paid for everything but the copay for those two unsuccessful doctors’ visits.
 (This argument also came up in the insurance company’s definition of vaginismus treatment as being “medically unnecessary,” while regular gynecological exams are recognized and covered as “medically necessary.”)

-- Q: Finally, how does that cost – for the insurance company, not necessarily for me, because they’ll cover it – for this treatment compare to the cost, instead, of covering my cure with the Women’s Therapy Center, in two weeks or less?
+Q: Finally, how does that cost – for the insurance company, not necessarily for me, because they’ll cover it – for this treatment compared to the cost, instead, of covering my cure with the Women’s Therapy Center, in two weeks or less?